dwyl/product-roadmap/capture.md

 ![capture-plaintext](https://user-images.githubusercontent.com/194400/68241788-3c05b700-0007-11ea-941b-0fd58962ad03.png)

-We can/will evolve this text input to have autocompletion and natural language processing (_to detect the kinds of items being typed_).
+We can/will evolve this text input to have rich text (formatting), autocompletion and natural language processing
+(_to detect the kinds of items being typed_).
 First we need to have an ultra-basic MVP working.